sohv/scorj/README.md

-# ResumeRoast
+# Scorj

-A resume scoring and analysis tool that evaluates resumes against job descriptions using OpenAI GPT models.
+Score your resume against the job description and know the resume-job fit.

 ## Features